nubergra/edem-mdc-azure/3-End-to-end/Exercise02/README.md

 ## **Extra**

-3. Modify the Data Factory pipeline to simultainously write to another database of your choice.
+3. Modify the Data Factory pipeline to simultaneously write to another database of your choice.

 ## **Resources**